LuciaZ50/NewsApp/README.md

 # NewsApp

-This is the News App that I made as a part of the recruitment process for Aras Digital Products.
+This is the News App that I made usin SwiftUI and MVVM as a part of the recruitment process for Aras Digital Products.

 **API-KEY**